Health Care Administration Degrees in Utah

 If you’re interested in using your leadership skills in the health care field, contact the schools listed below that offer health care administration Bachelor’s degree programs in Utah.

 Utah’s population is getting health insurance coverage extremely quickly.
-Since 2012, the state health exchange has doubled enrollment.
+Since partial Medicaid expansion went into effect in 2020 an additional 70,000 to 90,000 additional people have gained health insurance coverage.
 As these residents begin using their health insurance, local organizations will likely need to adjust staffing levels and make other business decisions to meet their community’s needs.

 Several health care agencies and organizations are expanding their operations.
 CHG Healthcare is one of many local employers that is adding locations throughout Utah.